 The better part is when people are on a desktop, they're going to tend to have a lot more tolerance for filling out a form that asks for more information, which your sales team is going to love.

-The flip side is that people on phones, which is probably two out of anywhere from 50% to 70% of people viewing your content on their phones, won't see a text ad.
+The flip side is that people on phones, probably two out of 50% to 70% of people viewing your content on their phones, won't see a text ad.

-Then there are sponsored posts, often referred to as native ads because they show up natively within the feed.
+Then there are sponsored posts, often referred to as native ads, because they appear natively within the feed.

 And that's usually used to promote a piece of content, like a white paper, an eBook download, or a webinar.

-And again, the considerable advantage to LinkedIn Ads is that you're able to get your message out to a much wider audience, way beyond those that are just your first-degree connections.
+And again, the considerable advantage of LinkedIn Ads is that you can get your message out to a much wider audience, way beyond those that are just your first-degree connections.

 So far, we have content that you can share on your feed.
 And we have the LinkedIn Ads program.